 The money used to rewire a home is a capital expenditure

-In order to estimate CapEx accurately, investors need to create a budget.
-Compile a list of “big ticket” items each of the properties will need, and how long they are reasonably expected to last.
+To estimate CapEx accurately, investors need to create a budget.
+Compile a list of “big ticket” items each of the properties will need and how long they are reasonably expected to last.
 Additionally, investors will need to predict the lifespans of their current amenities.
 In other words, ask questions like how many more years does that roof have left?
 Is the HVAC unit nearing the end of its term?

 As stated above, while there is no exact formula for calculating CapEX, you can estimate this number through the following method.
-Once you have identified each expenditure, simply divide its total replacement cost by the amount of years it’s reasonably expected to last.
+Once you have identified each expenditure, divide its total replacement cost by the number of years it’s reasonably expected to last.

 As an example, let’s say a new roof typically sets homeowners back around $5,000 and lasts about 25 years.
-To calculate the capital expenditure, divide $5,000 by 25 (the expected lifespan of a roof).
+To calculate the capital expenditure, divide $5,000 by 25 (the roof’s expected lifespan).
 On average, you would expect to pay $200 per year in capital expenditures on the roof alone.

 There is no such thing as a capital expenditures formula.
 Investing in real estate is convoluted by far too many variables, at least too many to formulate a single equation that accounts for everything that deserves your attention.
-The condition of the property, how old it is, and the type of property it is are just the beginning.
-For all intents and purposes, the capital expense budget for each home will be different, and rightfully so: no two homes are identical, and neither are their owners.
+The property’s condition, how old it is, and the type of property it is are just the beginning.
+For all intents and purposes, the capital expenditure budget for each home will be different, and rightfully so: no two homes are identical, and neither are their owners.

 As I already alluded to, capital expenses are reserved for those costs dedicated to scaling a company.
 Capital expenditures are long-term costs specifically designed to scale a company, or at least maintain its current trajectory.
-Repairs, on the other hand, suggest a much shorter timeline, and are reserved for routine maintenance costs used to maintain an asset’s condition.
-It is important to note that repairs do not improve the asset, nor do they extend its lifespan; they simply return it to the original state.
+On the other hand, repairs suggest a much shorter timeline and are reserved for routine maintenance costs used to maintain an asset’s condition.
+It is important to note that repairs do not improve the asset or extend its lifespan; they simply return it to its original state.

 OpEx, or operating expenses, are routine expenses a business incurs over the course of normal business operations.
-Not to be confused with CapEx, operational expenses are not reserved for investing in the company’s future growth, but rather maintaining day-to-day operations.
-For example, some of the most common OpEx a company will be faced with include rent, equipment, inventory costs, marketing, payroll, insurance, and funds allocated for research and development.
-In other words, operational expenses are necessary, but generally unavoidable.
+Not to be confused with CapEx, operational expenses are not reserved for investing in the company’s future growth but rather maintaining day-to-day operations.
+For example, some of the most common OpEx a company will face include rent, equipment, inventory costs, marketing, payroll, insurance, and funds allocated for research and development.
+In other words, operational expenses are necessary but generally unavoidable.

 Operational expenses are also viewed differently in the eyes of the Internal Revenue Service (IRS), or at least compared to CapEx.
 Namely, the IRS allows businesses to deduct operating expenses in the event they are profitable.